I quarantined in Beijing, Tokyo and Hong Kong. Here's what I learned

 The friend who was with me at the market even had a sensor attached to her front door that notified her building whenever she opened it.

-I was required to quarantine for at least 14 days and get two COVID tests.
+I was required to quarantine for at least 14 days and get two Covid tests.
 My apartment management made sure I never left my room, not even to enter spaces like my building's elevator or lobby.

 Near the beginning and end of my quarantine, a person in a hazmat suit showed up at my door to take a throat swab.
 Each time, the following day, I'd get a slip of paper under my door with the results.
 Twice a day, I'd report my temperature to my building.